10 Jun 68%

 Eventually the adrenaline rush had subsided enough to transform into a kind of an exhausted hangover-like feeling, which softly sank me into the depths of a dream.
 Very disturbing and vaguely threatening dream, almost becoming a nightmare but not quite getting there.

 Summing up the next couple of days I can say that, objectively speaking, they went by uneventfully.
 But you know what?
-To hell with objectivity – it was a torture!
-I had barely done any work, not being able to concentrate and waiting for the camera notifications.
+To hell with objectivity – it was torture!
+I had barely done any work, not being able to concentrate, obsessively checking my phone every minute, waiting for the camera notifications.

 I had several projects piled up on my gorgeous holosphere monitor.
 Left hemisphere was occupied by corporate clients.
 It paid well, but wasn’t too challenging or interesting.
 I needed it though, and busting any deadlines with those guys was extremely bad for my reputation.
 With the silent invasion of Chinese and Korean mega corporations, taking over less tightly run North American enterprises, the Asian work ethic was omnipresent, demanding and unforgiving.
 I needed to keep those clients, and I was falling behind on my work.